 In summary, when the drains in your house back during unusually heavy rains, check the tank for a backup and limit your water use inside to ease the burden on the septic system.

-Snohomish Septic Service will be there for you rain or shine to check out the drain field and tank for the best possible solution to any back-ups you may have.
+The Septic Group will be there for you rain or shine to check out the drain field and tank for the best possible solution to any back-ups you may have.
 Give us a call at 360-310-4430 for any emergency tank repair or just for the septic pumping and other regularly scheduled maintenance your system needs; try out one of our special offers to get acquainted with us today.

 Edited by Justin Vorhees